mothesawy/renamer/README.md

     - `--ignore-dirs`            (Default: false) Exclude directories from renaming.

-    - `--ignore-hidden-files`    (Default: false) Exclude files from renaming.
+    - `--ignore-dot-files`       (Default: false) Exclude files from renaming.

-    - `--ignore-hidden-dirs`     (Default: false) Exclude directories that starts with '.' from renaming.
+    - `--ignore-dot-dirs`        (Default: false) Exclude directories that starts with '.' from renaming.

     - `--ignore-files`           (Default: false) Exclude files that starts with '.' from renaming.